Make Pastels Pop on a Dark Surface

 Bonus Tip: Preparing Your Surface

 The right surface makes all the difference for your pastel strokes.
-Watch this quick video tutorial to see how artist Christine Ivers prepares her painting surface!
+Watch this quick video tutorial below to learn how artist Christine Ivers prepares her painting surface.

 And, for an in-depth guide to creating beautiful pastel compositions, check out the artist’s Pastel People, Places, and Scenes Collection.
 You’ll enjoy learning how to paint different scenes in pastel, lessons on an array of essential techniques and playing with the included richly pigmented pastel set.
 Enjoy!